Vallombrosians: Foundation

-The holy lives of the first monks at Vallombrosa attracted considerable attention and brought many requests for new foundations, but there were few postulants, since few could endure the extraordinary austerity of the rule.
-Thus only one other monastery, that of San Salvi at Florence, was founded during this period.
+Only one other monastery, that of San Salvi at Florence, was founded during this period.
 Then the founder mitigated his rule somewhat and three more monasteries were founded and three others reformed and united with the order during his lifetime.
 The early Vallombrosans took a considerable part in the struggle of the popes against simony, of which the most famous incident was the ordeal by fire undertaken successfully by St. Peter Igneus in 1068.
-Shortly before this the monastery of S. Salvi had been burned and the monks ill-treated by the anti-reform party.
+Shortly before this, the monastery of San Salvi had been burned and the monks ill-treated by the anti-reform party.
 These events still further increased the reputation of Vallombrosa.

+The habit, originally grey or ash-coloured, is now that of other Benedictines.